TheBananaMan/sparx-differential-attacks/code/empirical-tests/README.md

  * `cpplint` (https://pypi.python.org/pypi/cpplint)
  * `pylint` (https://www.pylint.org/)

-You can use the script 'lint.sh' to lint the source code according to Google's C++ style guide.
+You can use the script `lint.sh` to lint the source code according to Google's C++ style guide.
 By default, it generates in `bin/linter` a report.
 You can configure the style options in the file `CPPLINT.cfg`.